 "…unlocked…" she heard through the door.
 The Border collie thumbed the door control and the panel slide sideways into the wall.
 The lights were out in the small cabin, and when she stepped inside, a foul stench immediately accosted her senses.

 "Jiro?" she asked tentatively.
 There was no reply, but then a heartbeat later she discovered why.
-There was no mistaking the sound of the cougar heaving into the lavatory to her right.
-The door to the toilet was open and in the light coming in from the corridor, she saw him on his knees, his thick tail limp on the floor beside his bare legs.
+There was no mistaking the sound of the cougar heaving into the lavatory.
+The door to the toilet was open and in the light coming in from the corridor, she saw him on his knees over the toilet trough, his thick tail limp on the floor beside his bare legs.

 "Oh, Jiro!"
 Samantha said with emotion.
 She closed the outside door and then turned on the cabin lights to one-quarter illumination.
 She stepped around the feline's scattered clothes on the floor and then snagged a wash cloth from the small linen closet.
 She ran cold water from the faucet over the cloth and then folded it in half after wringing it out.

 The navigator could do nothing to acknowledge her as another wave of nausea hit him.
 Samantha placed the cool wet cloth on the back of his neck and then put a light hand on his shoulder as he threw up again.
-The heaves reduced the military veteran to a mewling kitten who whimpered as soon as he had enough breath back in his lungs to breath.
-He coughed and finally pulled back a few inches from the toilet, panting heavily.
+The heaves reduced the military veteran to a mewling kitten who whimpered as soon as he had enough air back in his lungs to breathe.
+He coughed and finally pulled back a few inches from the trough, panting heavily.